 Another one of our bison friends just walking along the road.
 I don't know if I could ever get sick of seeing them act so nonchalantly.

+Waterfall near the Golden Gate Area between Madison and Mammoth.
 Love the colors on this bird- it kept visiting the people in the campsite beside us.

 Lunch from our campsite with beautiful views of the mountains behind us.